bahmoudd/bahmoudd.github.io/content/arch-install-guide/connect_to_the_internet.md

 +++
-title = 'Connect to the internet' showPagination = true invertPagination = true weight = 40
+title = "Connect to the internet" summary = "Informs you on how to connect to the internet in the Arch Live ISO" showPagination = true invertPagination = true weight = 40